Tax integration: definition and operation

 - risk of increased tax control: integrated groups are subject to particular attention by the administration, particularly with regard to transfer prices and intra-group operations.

 Hayot Expertise Advice: tax integration is only relevant if the group is managed as a group.
-If companies live like silos, without financial coordination or consolidated vision, the regime generates formalism without creating value.
+If companies live like silos, without financial coordination or consolidated vision, the régime generates formalism without creating value.
 We systematically recommend numerical modeling before optioning.

-What is the role of the accountant in tax integration?
+What is the rôle of the accountant in tax integration?#

-The support of a chartered accountant is often decisive for the successful implementation and monitoring of a tax integration regime.
+The support of a chartered accountant is often decisive for the successful implementation and monitoring of a tax integration régime.

-Upstream: feasibility study and modeling
+Upstream: feasibility study and modeling#

 Before any option, the accountant carries out:

-- an eligibility diagnosis of the scope (capital holding, legal form, tax regime of each entity);
+- an eligibility diagnosis of the scope (capital holding, legal form, tax régime of each entity);

 - a modeling of the overall result based on the accounts for the last three financial years;